rmhorne/mallet_utilities/README.md

 ```
 ### json parameters:

-1. `malletInstallDirectory`: Where you installed Mallet
+1. `malletInstallDirectory`: Where you installed Mallet.

 2. `iterations`: A list of the number of iterations to run.
 This sets Mallet's `--num-iterations` option.

-3. `topicCounts`: A list of the number of topic counts you want to run on your corpus
+3. `topicCounts`: A list of the number of topic counts you want to run on your corpus.

-4. `optimizationIntervals`: A list of the different optimization intervals you want to run for each of your topic counts
+4. `optimizationIntervals`: A list of the different optimization intervals you want to run for each of your topic counts.

 5. `commands`: A list of Mallet commands that you want to run on each combination of topic count and optimization variables.
 Each command is specified by the `command` value, the output file name is specified by the `output` value.
 For a list of commands, see [http://mallet.cs.umass.edu/topics.php](http://mallet.cs.umass.edu/topics.php)